RJRouleau/gcloud-rest-app/README.md

 ### Project Overview

 This repository contains the final project for CS 493: Cloud Application Development.
-It includes a comprehensive data model and API specification for a music playlist management system.
-It also contains a Postman test suite.
+It includes a data model and API specification for a music playlist management system.
+It also contains a comprehensive Postman test suite.
 The application is no longer being hosted.

 #### Screenshot of the Home Page
 ![Home Page](images/homepage.png)

+#### Screenshot of the User Page
 ![User Page](images/userpage.png)

 ---